 Teams are not for “setting and forgetting”.
 Your team can’t work in a black box and produce your expected results.

-Remember you are working with human beings that need to be listened and taken care of.
-Lead your team by setting an example of work ethic, leadership and most important of all, stand by them.
+Remember that you are working with human beings who need to be listened to and cared for.
+Lead your team by setting an example of work ethic and leadership, and most importantly, stand by them.

 Whenever someone needs help, help.
 Whenever you need help, ask for it.
 People like to feel helpful.